 To avoid any complications, we recommend using Method 1.

-Step 1: First we need to transfer photos from iPhone to computer.
+Step 1: First, you'll need to transfer photos from iPhone to computer.

 - Windows PC- Connect your iPhone to PC or laptop with a USB cable > In the AutoPlay popup, click Import Pictures and Videos > Select a destination for the iPhone photos > Click Import.

-Step 2: Now we can transfer photos from computer to iPhone.
+Step 2: Now you can transfer photos from computer to iPhone.